What Happens If I Don't Pay Property Taxes in Idaho?

 What Happens to My Mortgage in a Tax Sale?

-Because a property tax lien has priority, if you lose your home through a tax deed process, any mortgages get wiped out.
+Because a property tax lien has priority, mortgages get wiped out if you lose your home through a tax deed process.
 So, the loan servicer will usually advance money to pay delinquent property taxes to prevent this from happening.
-The servicer will then demand reimbursement from you (the borrower).
+Most mortgages have a clause allowing the lender to add the amount it paid to your loan balance.
+You'll then have to make repayment arrangements with the servicer.

 Your Servicer Might Set Up an Escrow Account

-Each month, you'll have to pay approximately one-twelfth of the estimated annual cost of property taxes—and possibly other expenses, like insurance—along with your regular monthly payment of principal and interest.
+Your servicer will probably set up an escrow account for the loan after demanding repayment of the amount it paid for the taxes, penalties, and interest (assuming you repay this tax debt).
+Each month, you'll have to pay approximately one-twelfth of the estimated annual cost of property taxes—and perhaps other expenses, like insurance—along with your usual monthly payment of principal and interest.
 This money goes into the escrow account.

 What Gives the Servicer the Right to Set Up an Escrow Account?